davestewart/davestewart-content/content/projects/open-source/vue-class-store/index.md

 - at authoring time, stores are just classes (so full autocompletion, etc)
 - at runtime, stores are fully-reactive Vue objects (with computed properties, watches, etc)
 - TypeScript support, class [inheritance](https://github.com/davestewart/vue-class-store#inheritance) and full debugging comes for free
-- stores are local by default, you can use them [*anywhere*](https://github.com/davestewart/vue-class-store#global--shared-state)
+- stores are local by default; but you can use them locally *or* [globally](https://github.com/davestewart/vue-class-store#global--shared-state)

 ## Setup